WordPress Content Model: The Future of Custom Post Types?

 Pattern, Abstract, Modern, Curves, Shapes, Solid, Composition, Minimal, Outlines, Colorful

-To create custom fields in WordPress, you typically need a plugin, and the most popular choice is Advanced Custom Fields (ACF).
+To create a content-rich site that relies heavily on custom post types and custom fields in WordPress, you typically need a plugin, and the most popular choice for that has always been Advanced Custom Fields (ACF).

 TL;DR: How Content Model Works In WordPress